Changissnz/nu_merchant_principal/README.md

 the alliance are in fact concocted, although perhaps not by their own efforts.
 In other words, the definition could be expressed for the need to establish a basis of fact.
-The expression of the definition's expression takes the form of imitation, reaction, and contradiction.
-So if the fact behind the initial definition, a product of select expression, is already behold to favoritist interests, how can what follows after the initial be one and the same to the fact.
-The previous is an obvious factual chain, and does appear silly out of its obviousness akin to the lack of need to remind.
+The expression of the definition's expression takes forms that include imitation, reaction, and contradiction.
+So if the fact behind the initial definition, a product of select expression, is already beholden to favoritist interests, how can what follows after the initial be one and the same to the fact?
+The previous is an obvious factual chain, and does read silly out of its obviousness akin to the lack of need to remind.